IIIF/website/source/community/consortium/next_steps.md

 ## 3. IIIF-C Organization

 <ol type="a">
-  <li>The IIIF-C Executive Committee will be responsible for approving IIIF-C annual budget, authorization of positions, appointment of positions, setting policy, setting strategic direction, determining member benefits and rates, assessment of organizational and staff performance, and empaneling committees (position search, nominations, compensation, etc.).</li>
+  <li>The IIIF-C Executive Committee will be responsible for approving IIIF-C annual budget, authorization of positions, appointment of positions, setting policy, setting strategic direction, determining member benefits and rates, assessment of organizational and staff performance, and empaneling committees (position search, nominations, compensation, etc.).
   <ol type="1">
 <li>The Executive Committee shall meet at least twice a year; once via
     teleconference and once face to face;</li>